 Maternity, paternity, and parental leave

 If you are pregnant or have recently become a parent, you will also encounter various forms of leave to which you are entitled, such as maternity leave, childbirth leave, paternity leave, and parental leave.
-In our 'Work, Pregnancy & Parenthood' brochure and on the website of the Dutch government you will find all the information about this and answers to the most frequently asked questions.
+In our 'Work, Pregnancy & Parenthood' brochure and on the website of the Dutch Government you will find all the information about this and answers to the most frequently asked questions.

 Are you pregnant?
 In addition to the statutory maternity and childbirth leave of a total of 16 weeks, you are entitled to 2 extra weeks of paid leave based on the CLA recreation.
-You can choose whether to take these 2 weeks before or after your childbirth.
+You may choose whether to take these 2 weeks before or after your childbirth.

 Short-term care leave